Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Large blocks of repeated content cannot be skipped or the user is required to perform significant labor in order to navigate to information or perform a task.
+__Description__: Large blocks of repeated content cannot be skipped or the user is required to perform significant labor in order to navigate to information or perform a task.
 The number of interactions or time required to perform a single task should be measured and compared across modalities (mouse pointer versus sequential keyboard versus search versus voice, etc).

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks)